felixlopz/hubrise-test-task/content/apps/livepepper/en/troubleshooting.md

 ## Verify the Connection to HubRise

 Verifying your connection between LivePepper and HubRise involves tracking the path between orders to HubRise through the following steps:

 1. Create test orders in LivePepper.
-2. Verify the test orders in LivePepper.
+1. Verify the test orders in LivePepper.
-3. View test orders transmitted to HubRise.
+1. View test orders transmitted to HubRise.

 ### Create Test Orders in LivePepper

 The first step in verifying the connection between LivePepper and HubRise is by creating test orders.

 These steps require that you have already connected LivePepper to HubRise.
-For more information on connecting LivePepper to HubRise, see [Connect HubRise](/apps/livepepper/connect-hubrise/).
+For more information on connecting LivePepper to HubRise, see [Connect to HubRise](/apps/livepepper/connect-hubrise/).

 Once the connection is complete, test orders generated from LivePepper will be transmitted to HubRise.
 Follow this process to create a test order and verify it has been transmitted to HubRise.